AmbientELab-Group/Medbox-server/README.md

 # Medbox Server Side Software

-This a main repository for Medbox project server side infrastructure codebase.
+This is a main repository for Medbox project server side infrastructure codebase.

 ## How do I start working with this?!!